LogicAppCollaborative/PsLogicAppExtractor/docs/Get-PsLaManagedApiConnection.AzCli.md

 Helps to identity ApiConnection objects that are failed or missing an consent / authentication

-Uses the current connected Az.Account session to pull the details from the azure portal
+Uses the current connected az cli session to pull the details from the azure portal

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-PsLaManagedApiConnection.AzAccount -ResourceGroup "TestRg"
+Get-PsLaManagedApiConnection.AzCli -ResourceGroup "TestRg"
 ```

 This will fetch all ApiConnection objects from the "TestRg" Resource Group